AlexanderDzhoganov/Skylines-Sapphire/README.md

 ## Creating a new skin for Sapphire

-Making a new skin for Sapphire is a simple and straightforward process.
+Making a new skin for Sapphire is a straight-forward process.
 Here is an overview of the steps neccessary to create a skin:

 1. Download the example skin and the template skin
 2. Edit SapphireSkin.cs